How to keep your house clean by making (and sticking to) a monthly cleaning schedule.

-By learning how to separate your cleaning and tidying tasks, and blocking out your housework to-dos into a monthly cleaning schedule, you can turn “overwhelm” into “under control.”
+By learning how to separate your cleaning and tidying tasks you can turn “overwhelm” into “under control.”

 Learning the difference between cleaning and tidying CHANGED MY LIFE.
 Seriously.